svianet/housekeepers-api/README.md

 # Database connection

 There is a develop environment created at AWS, open to public access.
 If you what install postgreSQL database in your local machine, follow the instructions on https://www.postgresql.org/download/

+# Code

+The project has the *master* branch protected.
+You must use "dev" branch as base.
+Each task must be developed in a new banch and create a *pull request* to merge the code into "dev".
+You can use jira software to generate the branch script or create it in the terminal with the command: git checkout -b HKP-#-[Task description].
+Commits must be named as HKP-# to maintain code traceability.